sellquiz/sellquiz/docs/modules.md

 ▸ **evaluateQuestion**(`questionID`): `boolean`

-Evaluates the question and updates the question HTML element.
+Evaluates the student answers of a question.
+This function does NOT read and write HTML elements.
+Also refer to functions "readStudentAnswersFromHtmlElements" and "writeFeedbackToHtmlElements".

 #### Parameters